Guseyn/guseyn.com/web-app/static/md/about.md

 ## Creator of EHTML
 [EHTML](https://e-html.org)  (or Extended HTML) can be described as a set of custom elements that you can put on HTML page for different purposes and use cases.
 The main idea and goal of this library is to provide a convenient way to get rid of JavaScript code on the client side as much as it's possible for basic and routine stuff.

+## Writer

+I'm currently working on my first online book, Guitar by Notes.
+Here’s a [sample chapter]((/html/intervals.html) you can check out.

 ## Open Source Enthusiast
 I am an author of many open source projects such as [Cutie](https://github.com/Guseyn/cutie)(and its [extensions](https://github.com/Guseyn?tab=repositories&q=cutie&type=&language=)), [Page](https://github.com/Guseyn/page), [Test executor](https://github.com/Guseyn/node-test-executor), [Broken XML](https://github.com/Guseyn/broken-xml).
 Also I contribute to existing project such as [Rewrite](https://github.com/openrewrite/) by finding issues and creating example projects like [Rewrite Java Definitions](https://github.com/Guseyn/rewrite-java-definitions).